WU-Dongze/WU-Dongze.github.io/_publications/2002-10-01-paper-title-number-3.md

 permalink: /publication/2002-10-01-paper-title-number-3
 collection: publications
 ---
-Click in to view my primary contributions to the mathematical derivations of the project
+Click in to view my primary contributions to the <u>mathematical derivations</u> of the project

 Below are the main contributions of the project:
 * Proposed permit distribution policies under competitive markets: firms choose technology types in Stage I and decide production & carbon abatement in Stage II based on competition and game theory